Saint Junipero Serra - a halo stained with blood?

 'A MAN OF HIS TIMES'

-Much of the Church's defense of Serra revolves around the explanation that "he was a man of his times" in a much broader historical context.
+Much of the Church's defence of Serra revolves around the explanation that "he was a man of his times" in a much broader historical context.

 Father Vincenzo Criscuolo, a Franciscan at the Vatican department for the causes of saints, said that corporal punishment was commonly used as an educational tool at the time, particularly by Spaniards, but rejected accusations from some Native Americans that in Serra's case it amounted to genocide.